danmar/cppcheck/man/manual.md

 # Preprocessor Settings

-If you use `--project` then Cppcheck will use the preprocessor settings from the imported project.
-Otherwise you'll probably want to configure the include paths, defines, etc.
+If you use `--project` then Cppcheck will automatically use the preprocessor settings in the imported project file and likely you don't have to configure anything extra.

-## Defined and not defined
+If you don't use `--project` then a bit of manual preprocessor configuration might be required.
+However Cppcheck has automatic configuration of defines.

+## Automatic configuration of -D

-Here is a file that has 2 preprocessor configurations with A defined and without A defined:
+Here is a file that has 3 bugs (when x,y,z are assigned).

     #ifdef A
-        x = y;
+        x=100/0;
+        #ifdef B
+            y=100/0;
+        #endif
     #else
-        x = z;
+        z=100/0;
     #endif

-By default Cppcheck will check all preprocessor configurations, except those that have #error in them.
-So the above code will by default be analyzed both with `A` defined and without `A` defined.

-You can use `-D` and/or `-U` to change this.
-When you use `-D`, Cppcheck will by default only check the given configuration and nothing else.
-This is how compilers work.
-But you can use `--force` or `--max-configs` to override the number of configurations.
+Before the code is preprocessed, Cppcheck will by default look at what preprocessor conditions there are and generate a list of suitable preprocessor configurations.
+For the example code above, all bugs can be found if we check for instance the configurations "" and "A;B".

+Cppcheck will by default not try to check configurations that contain `#error`.

-Check all configurations:
+Check all code:

     cppcheck file.c

-Only check the configuration A:
+    => All bugs are reported

+### Limit automatic configurations

+To specify a preprocessor define you can use `-D`.

+If there is an explicit configuration on the command line then Cppcheck will only that and nothing else.

     cppcheck -DA file.c

-Check all configurations when macro A is defined:
+    => Only first bug is found

+You can use `--force` to tell Cppcheck that you do want to check several configurations

     cppcheck -DA --force file.c
+    => The first 2 bugs are found (if A is defined then the last bug never happens).

-Another useful flag might be `-U`.
-It tells Cppcheck that a macro is not defined.
+To exclude a certain define you can use `-U`.
+It tells Cppcheck that a macro is never defined.
 Example usage:

-    cppcheck -UX file.c
+    cppcheck -UA file.c
+    => Cppcheck will only report the last bug.

 ## Include paths